-Utility to rename and remove files/dirs using your editor
+Utility to rename, remove, and copy files/dirs using your editor

-EDIR - Rename and Delete Files and Directories Using Your Editor
+EDIR - Rename, Delete, and Copy Files and Directories Using Your Editor

 edir is a command line utility to

-rename and remove filenames and directories using your text editor.
+rename, remove, and copy filenames and directories using your text

 directory will appear on its own numbered line.
 These numbers are how